Brett Ritchie: Dallas Stars

 Ritchie underwent surgery to repair a ligament in his wrist during the 2015 offseason and was expected to recover within three to four months.
 Upon returning to the ice, he began the 2015–16 season in the AHL with the Texas Stars.
 He accumulated 14 goals and 28 points through 35 games before making his NHL season debut on March 4, 2016.
 Despite playing on the Stars' top line in his season debut, he quickly became a healthy scratch for numerous games.
 He later suffered another upper-body injury and missed eight games to recover.
-He was eventually re-assigned to the AHL but returned to the Dallas Stars' lineup after the Texas Stars were eliminated from the 2016 Calder Cup playoffs.
+He was eventually reassigned to the AHL but returned to the Dallas Stars' lineup after the Texas Stars were eliminated from the 2016 Calder Cup playoffs.
 In his NHL postseason debut, Ritchie played an average of 6:36 through 11 shifts during the Stars' Game 4 win over the St. Louis Blues.

 After a healthy preseason, Ritchie started the 2016–17 season on the Dallas Stars' roster.
 In his first full season with the Dallas Stars, he ranked fourth on the team with 16 goals and shared eighth on the club with two game-winning goals.
 He began the season accumulating two goals and an assist as the lineup suffered numerous injuries.
-During a 5-2 win over Predators on December 8, Ritchie set a new career high for goals in a season by tallying his seventh in the first period.
-He would later experience a 13 game goal slump which he broke in a 6–4 win over the Los Angeles Kings on January 9.
+During a 5–2 win over Predators on December 8, Ritchie set a new career high for goals in a season by tallying his seventh in the first period.
+He would later experience a 13-game goal slump which he broke in a 6–4 win over the Los Angeles Kings on January 9.
 Following a season-ending injury to Roussel in March, Ritchie was expected to gain a larger role on the ice and accept more responsibilities.
 He earned time on the Stars' second power play unit alongside forwards Jason Spezza and Devin Shore.
 At the conclusion of the season, the Stars extended a qualifying offer to Ritchie to retain his negotiating rights.
 He eventually signed a two-year, $3.5-million contract extension to remain with the team on July 6, 2017.

 Ritchie began the 2017–18 season registering two points in 12 games and ranked second on the Stars with 33 hits.
 He was later placed on injured reserve following an injury on October 30.
 Ritchie returned to the Stars' lineup on November 10 after missing three games.